 Day Trip To Corcovado National Park Sirena Station

-This trip leaves Drake Bay at 6:00 am for a 50 minute boat ride to Sirena beach, the entrance to Corcovado National Park.
-Here we’ll briefly prepare ourselves and begin our hike of the surrounding Sirena trails.
+This trip begins from Drake Bay at 6:00 am for a 50 minute boat ride to Sirena beach, the entrance to Corcovado National Park.
+Here we’ll briefly prepare ourselves and begin our hike in the surrounding of the Sirena forests.
 We’ll take a break at Sirena Station where restrooms are available.
 Around 12:15 pm we’ll return to the boat launch for lunch, and depart shortly thereafter at 1:00 pm.
 We’ll return to Drake Bay around 2:00 pm.